rmatil/SAX/docs/files/SuffixTree%2FNode.php.txt

         $this->nodeIndex    = $pNodeIndex;
     }

+    /**
+     * Returns the length of the edge between the current position and
+     * the start index of the word represented by this node.
+     *
+     * @param  integer $pCurrentPosition Current position in the tree
-    public function edgeLength( $pCurrentPosition ) {
+     * @return integer                   Length of the edge */ public function edgeLength( $pCurrentPosition ) {
         return min( $this->end, $pCurrentPosition + 1 ) - $this->start;
     }